 It's likely you've heard of the Rat Pack.
 Decades later, along came the Brat Pack.
 And today, there's the Threat Pack.
-While they might not be making headlines on stage or on screen, this dubious group of leaders is making headlines in other ways, most recently as part of the Cloud Security Alliance's Top Threats to Cloud Computing 2024.
+While they might not be making headlines on stage or on screen, this dubious group of leaders is making headlines in other ways, most recently as part of the Cloud Security Alliance's Top Threats to Cloud Computing 2024(link is external).
 This bi-annual survey, which polls enterprises and individuals on what they see as the greatest threat or risk to their cloud environment, encapsulates the most critical security issues that enterprises are currently facing in the cloud space.

 This year's top threats included some familiar faces and a few new ones.
 And, while there have been a few shake ups, what's most interesting is that not too much has changed since we last asked the question in 2022.
 For the most part, many of the same threats made the list.
 What has changed is the order in which they appear.
 For example, Misconfiguration and Inadequate Change ControI moved up from third place in 2022 to the top spot this year.
 Identity and Access Management (IAM), meanwhile, took top billing two years ago, but moved down to second place this year, bumping Insecure Interfaces and APIs down to #3.